-USB driver installation in PC(Vista / Windows 7)
+USB driver installation in PC(Vista / Windows 7/8/8.1/10)

-1. Install the ml.exe from CD or download from www.eetools.com.
+1. Install the ml.exe from CD,USB drive or download from www.eetools.com.
 (Do not plug-in your programmer in an USB port at this time).

-NOTE: If you see New Hardware Wizard screen and disconnect your programmer.
+NOTE: If you see New Hardware Wizard screen, disconnect your programmer.
 You are not able to install programmer software in this way.

-- 2. Insert the CD-ROM from factory (EE Tools) in your CD-ROM or DVD driver. - 3.
+- 2. Insert the USB drive from factory (EE Tools) in your USB driver. - 3.
 Wait until you see this screen then Click on Device Programmers and choose a programmer name.
-The executable file name for the installation is in the CD-ROM. - 4.
+The executable file name for the installation is in the USB drive. - 4.
 For USB drivers all programmers will be generated in the following locations in your PC after installing the ml.exe.

 C:\program files\EE Tools\Drivers\x86 (for 32-Bit CPU size) or C:\program files\EE Tools\Drivers\x64 (for 64-Bit CPU size).
-Or you can find the USB driver files in the CD-ROM comes in the product package.
+Or you can find the USB driver files in the CD-ROM or USB Drive comes in the product package.